Retief Odendaal

-Retief Odendaal (born 28 May 1982) is a South African politician who is serving as the Executive Mayor of Nelson Mandela Bay since the 21st of September 2022.
-He was a Member of the Provincial Legislature in the Eastern Cape for the Democratic Alliance and was the Shadow Member of the Executive Council (MEC) for Finance, Rural Development and Agrarian Reform from May 2019 until August 2022.
+Retief Odendaal (born 28 May 1982) is a South African politician who served as the Mayor of Nelson Mandela Bay from 21 September 2022 until his removal in a motion of no confidence on 26 May 2023.
+Before serving as mayor, he was a Member of the Provincial Legislature in the Eastern Cape for the Democratic Alliance and was the Shadow Member of the Executive Council (MEC) for Finance, Rural Development and Agrarian Reform from May 2019 until August 2022.

 Early life and education

 Retief was born in the coastal city of Port Elizabeth, Eastern Cape and attended Hoërskool Otto Du Plessis.
 He furthered his studies at Nelson Mandela University from 2001 to 2005.
 He obtained an LLB degree and did his articles at Delport, van Niekerk Attorneys.
 He is a practising attorney in Nelson Mandela Bay and a politician.